INM-6/alpaca/README.md

 ## Copyright

-:copyright: 2022-2023, Forschungszentrum Jülich GmbH, INM-6, IAS-6.
+:copyright: 2022-2023, [name redacted for double-blind review].
 All rights reserved.